Jacob's Rescue

 Jacob's Rescue is a 1993 children's book by Malka Drucker and Michael Halperin based on a true story that takes place in Warsaw, Poland during the Holocaust.
 A poor Polish family rescues Jacob and his brothers from the tyranny of the Nazis where they face the reality of life under the harshest conditions.

-They are in the current day and his daughter ask about the holocaust, Jacob had a flashback of this time.
-Two people that helped Jacob during the hardest times were here too.
+Development

 Michael Halperin discovered the story when he was told about two brothers who endured the hardships of the Holocaust.
-They were rescued by a Catholic Polish family who kept them safe under Nazi eyes and from Polish collaborators for over 4 years.
-At the end of World War II, Jacob and David were reunited with their father who had fled to what was then known as Palestine.
-Jacob received his doctorate from the Weitzman Institute of Science, Rehovot, Israel.
-David received his doctorate in mathematics at the University of California Berkeley and returned to Israel.
 Halperin received a grant from the National Endowment for the Humanities to develop a screenplay based on the story that became the basis for "Jacob's Rescue".
-Alex and Mela Roslan who rescued Jacob and his brother David were honored by the Simon Wiesenthal Center in Los Angeles and have a garden planted in their honor on the Avenue of the Righteous at the Yad Vashem Holocaust Memorial in Jerusalem.
 Shortly after the screenplay was completed, Halperin arranged for the Roslans to fly to Israel in order to celebrate Passover with Jacob and David.
 It was the first time all four were together since they said goodbye at a rail station in Berlin.

+Historical account

+Jacob and David Gutgeld were rescued by a Catholic Polish family, headed by Alex and Mela Roslan, who kept them safe from Nazi eyes and Polish collaborators for over four years.
+At the end of World War II, Jacob and David were reunited with their father, who had fled to what was then known as Palestine.
+Jacob received his doctorate from the Weitzmann Institute of Science, Rehovot, Israel.
+David received his doctorate in mathematics at the University of California, Berkeley and returned to Israel.
+Alex and Mela Roslan were honored by the Simon Wiesenthal Center in Los Angeles and have a garden planted in their honor on the Avenue of the Righteous at the Yad Vashem Holocaust Memorial in Jerusalem.